 Take an active role in the preparation of witnesses and experts

 In many international arbitration proceedings, it is permissible for advocates to ‘prepare’ their side’s witnesses for examination, by posing practice questions to them.
 Some first chairs (like the DIY Advocate) may take an active role in this.
-In many instances, however, the first chair’s schedule will not allow her to take part in the witness preparation.
-You should step in not only for the sake of the witness, but also for the sake of the first chair, who needs a candid assessment of how the witness will likely perform.
+In many instances, however, the first chair’s schedule will not allow him or her to take part in the witness preparation.
+You should step in not only for the sake of the witness, but also for the sake of the first chair, who needs a candid assessment of how the witness is likely to perform.

 Prepare the cross-examination outlines

-In addition to helping the first chair prepare for examination of your own witnesses, you also should help her prepare to examine the other side’s.
+In addition to helping the first chair prepare for examination of your own witnesses, you also should help him or her prepare to examine the other side’s.
 In most instances, the first chair will depend on you to identify the key points that should be made and to prepare an initial draft of the cross-examination script.
 The Parachutist Advocate is likely to rely on this legwork substantially.
 The Collaborator Advocate, too, will use the preparation as a basis for brainstorming.
 Even the DIY Advocate – who prefers to work alone – can benefit from an extra perspective on how to approach the witness.